 You can scale your EDI program in the following ways:

-EDI outsourcing can also be a viable option if you do not have enough resources to manage an in-house EDI program.
-A third party can take care of management, testing, and communication with your trading partners
+- EDI outsourcing can also be a viable option if you do not have enough resources to manage an in-house EDI program.
+A third party can take care of management, testing, and communication with your trading partners.

+Inconsistent, inaccurate, or incomplete data is one of the main challenges in EDI implementation.
 Many bad data issues originate at the order level.
 Typical data inconsistencies include incorrect prices, out-of-stock or discontinued items, and duplicate orders.
-These inconsistencies mostly occur while manually entering the orders into the system.
+These inconsistencies mainly occur while manually entering the orders into the system.

 Businesses are no more interested in bulk fulfillment.
 Instead, companies are actively adopting one-to-one models for data transfer between trading partners.
-Transparency is of high-priority in direct-to-consumer models to ensure seamless data flow between the partners.
+Transparency is of high priority in direct-to-consumer models to ensure seamless data flow between the partners.
 You can implement new EDI transaction sets to ensure better transparency in the system.
-Additional EDI transaction sets may include shipment status message, package status, inventory availability, motor carrier tender, and response and bill of lading.
+Additional EDI transaction sets may include shipment status message, package status, inventory availability, motor carrier tender and response, and bill of lading.

 It is difficult to do business with a trading partner who has not implemented EDI.

 You can persuade your trading partners to adopt EDI.
 By doing so, you would make your job easy and add value to your trading partner’s business.
 Your partners would be willing to do more business with you as you have their best interests in mind.